allanos91/aa-meetup-backend/aa-meetup-backend-project.md

   * To change the status from "member" to "co-host":
     * Current User must already be the organizer
 * Request
-  * Method: 'UPDATE'
+  * Method: 'PUT'
-  * URL: '/members/groups/:id/accept'
+  * URL: '/api/groups/:groupId/membership'
   * Headers:
     * Content-Type: application/json
   * Body: